tkafka/unfair-dice-simulator/features/unfair-dice-simulator.md

    - Expected value is always positioned at 2/3 of the chart height for optimal visibility
    - Chart automatically scales to maintain this proportion while accommodating actual roll counts
    - Responsive chart that adjusts to screen width
+   - Responsive grid layout with optimized element ordering:
+     - Mobile: Game → Roll Actions → Chart → Stats
-   - Two-column layout on larger screens with game controls on the left and chart on the right
+     - Desktop: Two-column layout with controls on left, chart on right

 ## Technical Implementation

 - Built with React + TypeScript
-- Uses Recharts for data visualization
+- Uses Recharts for data visualization with optimized margins to ensure axis labels are fully visible
 - Implements weighted random number generation for unfair dice
 - Statistical analysis including expected values and standard deviation calculations
 - Visualization of statistical bounds for fair dice distribution